Cathedral of the Blessed Sacrament, Christchurch: Architecture

-Earthquake
+Earthquakes

 The 2010 Canterbury earthquake, a Richter magnitude 7.1 earthquake on 4 September 2010, resulted in the closure of the cathedral to the public indefinitely, to allow for seismic strengthening and restoration.
 Masses were not celebrated at the cathedral from the September earthquake, but took place at other nearby locations such as the chapel of the adjacent Music Centre.
 However, although his Requiem Mass was celebrated at St Mary's Pro-Cathedral, Bishop Cunneen was buried in the cathedral.

 A Richter magnitude 6.3 earthquake on 22 February 2011 caused considerable damage to the cathedral.
-The cathedral administrator, Monsignor Charles Drennan, said that engineers had indicated that it was unlikely the building could be saved.
+The cathedral administrator, Charles Drennan, said that engineers had indicated that it was unlikely the building could be saved.
 The two bell towers at the front of the building collapsed, bringing much of the front façade down with them, with large blocks of masonry destroying vehicles in front of the building.
 There was also major cracking evident around the cathedral's main dome.
-Stained glass windows, which had survived the 4 September earthquake and some 4,000 aftershocks, were also "in ruins".
-Monsignor Drennan said that workers repairing damage to the building caused by the earlier earthquake, escaped, as did a custodian who was in the cathedral at the time.
-Drennan told Kim Hill in a National Radio interview on 5 March that the screams of the children at the nearby school when the earthquake struck at nine minutes to one "will stay with him for a long time".
-He and other priests were having lunch when the violent shaking started and they dived under the table from where one of them watched the towers falling from the cathedral.
+Stained glass windows, which had survived the 2010 earthquake and some 4,000 aftershocks, were also "in ruins".
+Drennan said that workers repairing damage to the building caused by the earlier earthquake escaped, as did a custodian who was in the cathedral at the time.

 The building has been described as "quite humbled".
 On the collapsed front, "all that was left at the top was a cross piercing the sky – two angels abreast keeping vigil".
-Msgr Drennan and three other priests were forced to evacuate the cathedral rectory by authorities.
+Drennan and three other priests were forced to evacuate the cathedral rectory by authorities.
 This was not because of any damage to that building, but because authorities wanted to clear the central city area of people for security reasons.
 Adjoining parts of Catholic Cathedral College were threatened by the severely damaged cathedral and the college had to shift to St Thomas of Canterbury College under a "site-sharing" arrangement.